It is a malignant mutation in the kidney cells, which grow out of control, forming one or several tumors.

 - Simple nephrectomy: removes the kidney only.

 - Partial nephrectomy: eliminates kidney cancer along with some surrounding tissues.
 This procedure is used in patients with smaller tumors (less than 4 cm) or in those patients in whom a radical nephrectomy can damage the other kidney.

 You can survive with only one part of a kidney as long as it continues to function.
-If the surgeon removes both kidneys or if both kidneys do not work, you will need a machine to clean your blood ( dialysis ) or a new kidney (kidney transplant).
+If the surgeon removes both kidneys or it does not work, you will need a machine to clean your blood ( dialysis ) or a new kidney (kidney transplant).

-A transplant is possible if your cancer was found only in your kidney and there is a donated kidney available.
+A transplant is possible if your cancer was found only in your kidney and a donated kidney is available.